anandababugudipudi/Pre-Owned-Car-Price-Prediction/README.md

 # Pre-Owned-Car-Price-Prediction

 ## Context
 What determines the price of used cars?
 The value of a car drops right from the moment it is bought and the depreciation continues with each passing year.
 In fact, in the first year itself, the value of a car decreases by 20 percent of its initial value.
-The make and model of a car, total kilometers driven, overall condition of the vehicle and various other factors further affect the car’s resale value [CarDekho].
+The make and model of a car, total kilometers driven, overall condition of the vehicle and various other factors further affect the car’s resale value [CarDekho](https://www.cardekho.com/used-car-valuation.htm).

 ## Content
 The original dataset is in the Kaggle Datasets.